 Traffic management shall be included in road design to ensure that the target operating speed shown in Table 3.2 is achieved.
-Target operating speed can be managed by physical and psychological devices such as narrowed movement lanes, reduced forward visibility, parking slow points, build outs, leg lengths, chicanes, planting and landscaping, and street furniture and art works.
+Target operating speed can be managed by physical and psychological devices such as narrowed movement lanes, reduced forward visibility, parting, slow points, build outs, leg lengths, chicanes, planting and landscaping, and street furniture and art works.

-The Austroads Guide to traffic management - Part 8: Local area traffic management provides suitable guidance for designing to a target operating speed.
-Reference can also be made to the Manual for streets (UK Department for Transport 2007).
+The Austroads Guide to traffic management - Part 8: Local area tramemagement provides suitable guidance for designing to a target operating speed.
+Reference con also be made to the Manual for streets (UK Department for Transport 2007).
 Figure 3.2 provides information on estimating traffic speeds for particular circumstances.

-The two key geometric factors that contribute to achieving the target operating speed are carriageway width and forward visibility.
-Figure 3.2 can be used to give an indication of the speed at which traffic will travel for a given carriagevay width/forward visibility combination.
-(Reference: UK Department for Transport, 'Manual for streets'.
-Figure 3.2 is adapted from figure 7.16 in the reference and 'TRL661 - The manual for streets: evidence and research').
-It is recommended that the user interpolate the design street width between the guide lines shown to determine relative street width and forward visibility.
+The two key geometric factors that contribute to achieving the target operating speed are carriageway width and forward visibility. 'igu e 3.2 can be used to give an indication of the speed at which traffic will travel for a given carriageway width/forward visibility combination.
+(Reference: UK Department for Transport, 'Maruae' for subjects'.
+Figure 3.2 is adapted from figure 7.16 in the reference and 'TRL661 - The manual constructed between the guide lines shown to determine relative street width and forward visibility.